 MG ZS EV Price: Rs 20.88 Lakh Onwards (ex-showroom)

 Apart from these, the Mahindra e20 and the Mahindra E Verito are the other electric cars you can buy at the moment in India.
-Also, luxury car manufacturers like Mercedes, Porsche, and Audi are expected to launch their EVs by end of 2020.
+Also, other luxury car manufacturers like Porsche and Audi are expected to launch their EVs in 2021.

 Click here to sell your old IC engine car right at your doorstep! – Get guaranteed best price, instant payment with complete paperwork assistance.